Child Tax Credit

 You don’t need to be working to claim Child Tax Credit.

-To qualify for Child Tax Credit you have to be responsible for at least one child who is either:
+Child Tax Credit is paid to people who are responsible for at least one child who is either:

 - Under 16, or

 - Under 20 and studying full-time in sixth form or further education college

 To give you a rough idea, if your annual household income is not above one of these ‘limits’, you can probably get Child Tax Credit.